IsaacMarovitz/IsaacMarovitz/README.md

 ### Hello
 Hi, my name's Isaac.
-I mainly work on Unity Games, but I want to branch out to Web Apps, and Rust.
+I mainly work on Unity games, but I want to branch out to web development, and Rust.

 - 🔭 I’m currently working on: Strategia
 - 😄 Pronouns: He/Him